Exmoor Dark Skies Festival

 Every year, autumn brings about the spectacular Exmoor Dark Skies Festival.
 This is a star-studded series of events, during the prime time of year for star-gazing.
 The days before & after the October new moon, the skies are at their absolute darkest.
 And, because the national parks of Exmoor are areas with very low light pollution, this means thousands and thousands of stars can be seen here shining their brightest at this time of year.

-You can take a night walk through the Valley of the Rocks, watch out for wildlife with night-vision cameras, practise yoga under the stars… There will be guided moorland walks, night sky photography evenings, stargazing supper clubs, family friendly fun with Exmoor ponies and open top bus adventures.
+You can take a night walk through the Valley of the Rocks, watch out for wildlife with night-vision cameras, practise yoga under the stars… There will be guided moorland walks, night sky photography evenings, stargazing supper clubs, family friendly fun with the planetarium.
 And there’s so much to learn too!
-From talks & lessons on stargazing and astronomy, to space & sky themed arts & craft classes… There are even “astro-parties” on the agenda!
+From talks & lessons on stargazing and astronomy to space & sky-themed arts & crafts classes… There are even “astro-parties” on the agenda!

 There is something for everyone; whether you are a keen night-sky enthusiast, looking for family-friendly entertainment, on a romantic weekend away or just wanting to connect with the universe in all its glory… For the full programme of events, please click here.